The Pilot

 Design, Build & Single Post Prototype

-Mechanical design and fabrication of the retrofit tube, filtration cartridge, power system, and upgraded light head (same external appearance).
+Mechanical design and fabrication of the column, filtration cartridge, power system, and remounting of the existing light head (same external appearance).
 Electronics and firmware development.
 Single prototype unit installed on target lamppost.
 3–6 months of monitored operation.
 Independent air quality comparison against LAQN reference monitor.

 P2